-Preschool children and toddlers have similar dietary needs to ensure adequate growth and to prevent nutritional problems such as deficiencies and obesity.
+Preschool children and toddlers have similar dietary needs to ensure adequate growth and to prevent nutritional problems such as vitamin deficiencies and obesity.
 However, the quantities of food that preschool children require are larger and the variety of foods they are prepared to accept is greater than in the case of toddlers.

 Other factors that play a role

 By the time a child reaches the age of four, he or she has become a social being.
 This impacts considerably on food intake.
 Some of the factors that can influence children in this age group are obvious, others are subtle and may not be evident to anxious caregivers who despair about the child’s dietary habits.